GMO crops and foods may potentially be beneficial and have a positive impact in some ways

 Bans almost always run counter to the advice of scientists and agricultural experts in the nations where they are implemented

-It Is Believed There Is Some Connection Between Herbicide Resistant Crops, & The Development Of Herbicide Resistant Weeds In The US – Which Has Actually Led To An Increase In The Use Of Some Types Of Herbicides, and Super Weeds Developing
+There Might Be Some Connection Between The Use Of Herbicide Resistant Crops, The Increased Use Of Herbicides, & The Development Of Herbicide Resistant Weeds In The US

 We are talking about the impact of Glyphosate, Roundup, Glyphosate Tolerant Crops, Glyphosate Resistant Weeds and so on (blogs.umass.edu).